 Myoclonus is muscle twitching that oftens occur as people fall asleep.
 The sudden twitch startles many people out of sleep.

-Myoclonus is a symptom, not a disease.
-It refers to sudden, involuntary jerking of a muscle or group of muscles.
+There is a sudden, involuntary jerking of a muscle or group of muscles.
 People cannot control their twitching.
 It never happens during stage R sleep, when the leg muscles are paralyzed.
 The kicking lasts from several minutes to hours.
 Sometimes the person knows about it; sometimes not - the subject only learns about the twitching when someone else notices or from kicking over bedding material.
 Note that hypnic jerks are not myoclonus; pretty much everyone occasionally has hypnic jerks when falling asleep.
 Hypnic jerks are perfectly normal and not worth doing anything medical about.

 Myoclonic twitches or jerks usually are caused by positive myoclonus refers to sudden muscle contractions, negative myoclonus to muscle relaxation.